 - Remote Control: FrSky QX7

-- Receiver: FrSky XSR-M / XSR used with either the S.Bus (receiver channel output) and S.port (Telemetry) protocol or with the F.Port protocol which combine both both S.bus with S.port saving one UART peripheral of the microcontroller.
+- Receiver: FrSky XSR-M / XSR used with either the S.Bus (receiver channel output) and Smart Port (Telemetry) protocol or with the F.Port protocol which combine both both S.bus with Smart Port saving one UART peripheral of the microcontroller.
 Each protocol uses only one wire thus half duplex UART. dsPIC UART peripheral enable configuring Tx and Rx on one line.

 - Microcontroller: dsPIC 33EP on a AUAV V3 board.
 External motion sensor is used instead of built-in AUAV3 sensors.
 Tiny sensor board with recent chip are easier to firmly attach near the CG reducing vibrations.
 A custom board based on a dsPIC might replace the AUAV3 board which is difficult to find now.
 The UDB5 mini is similar and can still be found.